Nutrition Not Prozac!Hyla Cass, MD

 After analyzing the results, I prescribed a regimen of supplements, including chromium to maintain blood sugar levels, magnesium to relax her nerves and muscles as well as regulate her heart rate, and B vitamins for neurotransmitter (mood) support.
 For hormonal balance, I prescribed herbs to raise her low progesterone and testosterone levels, and adaptogenic, or stress-fighting, herbs to help restore adrenal function.
 Well-researched herbs such as rhodiola and Eleutherococcus senticosis, and reishi mushroom extract support the adrenal glands without overstimulating.
 Later, I added bio-identical progesterone—not synthetic progestin, which can have serious side effects, such as water retention, depression, migraines, and blood clots.

-Within a week or two of following this program, she was feeling much better, since nutrients don’t generally have the time delay that medications do.
+Within a week or two of following this program, she was feeling much better, since nutrients don’t generally have the time lag that medications do.
 By six weeks, her mood swings and anxiety were basically gone.
 Two years later, she remains depression free and is still taking supplements to control her moods and maintain her energy.
 We adjust them every six months or so, with the core being two daily packets that provide the following: specific amino acids for brain neurotransmitter support (phenylalanine, tyrosine, glutamine, 5-HTP, L-theanine), a multivitamin, fish oil, antioxidants (vitamins A, C, and E; N-acetyl cysteine; alpha lipoic acid, or ALA), liver support nutrients (ALA, milk thistle), and nutrients for blood sugar balance (glutamine, chromium, ALA).
 She also takes specific nutrients for memory—ginkgo biloba, acetyl-l-carnitine, phosphatidyl choline, and phosphatidyl serine—as well as adaptogenic herbs for her adrenals, and bio-identical hormones.
 I’m happy to say that she continues to do well, consults with me periodically, and expects to stay on some of the supplements indefinitely.
 We all have our unique biochemistry with specific requirements, even if we are eating a healthy diet.

 For those accustomed to the notion that therapy means talking through problems and/or getting a prescription for antidepressants, this may seem an unusual approach.
 But as a board-certified psychiatrist and an expert in nutritional medicine, I long ago became convinced that no form of psychotherapy can be fully effective if the brain isn’t functioning properly.
-And to do that, the brain needs optimal nourishment, something that is increasingly hard to come by with the standard American diet (SAD, for short).
+And to do that, the brain needs optimal nourishment, something that is increasingly hard to come by with the standard American diet (or SAD, for short).

 Often, people suffering from depression—particularly tired, overweight women—are told they need antidepressant medication.
 In fact, what they may really need is a steady supply of real food and supplements—not a drug that causes side effects such as weight gain, low libido, nausea, anxiety, and more depression.